mesos/elasticsearch/README.md

 The user interface uses REST API of the Elasticsearch Mesos Framework.
 You can find the API documentation here: [docs.elasticsearchmesosui.apiary.io](http://docs.elasticsearchmesosui.apiary.io/).

 ### Known issues
-- Issue #206: The GUI will not represent the true state of the cluster after a scheduler or executor reconcillication event.
+- Issue [#206](https://github.com/mesos/elasticsearch/issues/206): The GUI will not represent the true state of the cluster after a scheduler or executor reconciliation event.
 E.g. If the scheduler is killed and restarted, the GUI will show zero executors, even though there are executors present.
-- Issue #208: Task reconciliation does not destroy executors
+- Issue [#188](https://github.com/mesos/elasticsearch/issues/188): Database data IS NOT persisted to disk.
+Data storage is wholly reliant on cluster redundancy.
+This means that the framework is not yet recommended for production use.

 ## Developers Guide